jurassicLizard/LearnServerForPSDKCourse/README.md

 # General

-I wrote this software based on the tutorial under https://spring.io/guides/tutorials/rest/ .
+I wrote this very simple software based on the tutorial under https://spring.io/guides/tutorials/rest/ .
 It was meant to complement my Learning Experience for An Angular - Getting Started - Course in Pluralsights.com The aim was to provide a simple server with an Simple In-Memory Database to respond to GET requests and give back a list of products in JSON Format from the in-memory Database.
 This is instead of the method used by the course which just reads from a local file containing the json contents.
+This may prove valuable since mimicking a server-client communication helps make the learning experience more complete

 ## API Requests
 it provides a simple server that responds to the following requests